o-oliush/e-e-test-generator/README.md

 - AI interactions require valid OpenAI credentials.
 When the API key is missing, the server responds with an explanatory message and still stores the generated files.
 - Uploaded files are encoded to base64 and appended to the user prompt when calling the AI, ensuring the model can reference them without additional hosting infrastructure.
-- Uploaded videos are instead streamed directly to OpenAI's file storage and added to the `responses.create` payload as `input_video` content parts, allowing the assistant to analyze large media assets without inflating request payload sizes or triggering image-only validation.
+- Uploaded videos are staged with the Uploads API before being attached as `input_video` content parts, so large media assets remain compatible with GPT-5's vision workflow without tripping image-only validation rules.